CCN-Support/CCN_Wiki/docs/source/mri.rst

 **I'm on the Calendar page, but don't see any options to sign up.**

-- Make sure you click "Find Appointments" on the right-hand side.
-The detailed guide linked under :ref:`safety_cert` explains this step and many others that are frequently missed -- please read it carefully.
+1. Click Find Appointments on the right side of the Calendar page.
+The guide in :ref:`safety_cert` illustrates this step.
-- If you still do not see any options for signing up, it means all current postings are full.
-CCN staff offers these sessions as often as the schedule allows, but demand for safety certification is usually high and the sessions fill up very quickly.
-Watch the calendar for cancellations and new postings--BruinLearn sends automatic email notifications (if your settings allow it) about new session availabilities.
+2. If no appointments appear, the current sessions are full.
+Check for cancellations and new postings, and make sure BruinLearn email notifications are enabled if you want availability alerts.
-- If you have a strict deadline or have been actively trying to find a spot for a long time, email ccnsupport@g.ucla.edu to discuss a special accommodation.
-CCN will do its best to help, but cannot guarantee anything.
-Training opportunities are limited by both scanner and staff availability.
+3. If you have a strict deadline or have been unable to find a place despite repeated attempts, email ccnsupport@g.ucla.edu.
+Accommodations depend on scanner and staff availability and cannot be guaranteed.

 **I finished my certification training and passed the exams.
 Now what?**